Ivanova contact join-semilattices are not finitely axiomatizable: Introduction

 \section{Introduction}

 \labbel{intro}

-Structures with a proximity or a contact relation are useful in topology \cite{DC}, algebraic logic \cite{C,GG} and computer science \cite{PN,WN}\footnote{See \cite[Remark 7]{cp} and \cite[Remark 6.4]{multics} for explanations about the terminology.}.
-In particular, contact algebras are a fundamental tool in region based theory of space \cite{BD}.
+Structures with a proximity or a contact relation are useful in topology \cite{DC}, algebraic logic \cite{BCGL,C}, computer science \cite{WN}\footnote{See \cite[Remark 6.11]{hypercs} for explanations about the terminology.}, image analysis \cite{PN}, knowledge representation \cite{V}, graph theory \cite{BC,hypercs} and are a fundamental tool in region based theory of space \cite{BD}.
 Recall that a contact algebra is a Boolean algebra endowed with a further contact relation.
-D{\"u}ntsch, MacCaull, Vakarelov, Winter \cite{DMVW} proposed to study contact relations in algebras with less structure; in particular, Ivanova \cite{I} suggested the naturalness of studying join semilattices with a contact.
+D{\"u}ntsch, MacCaull, Vakarelov, Winter \cite{DMVW} proposed to study contact relations in algebras with less structure; in particular, Ivanova \cite{I} suggested the naturalness of studying join-semilattices with a contact.
 See also \cite{mtt} for further arguments in favor of the use of the semilattice operation only.
-We refer to the quoted sources and to \cite{cs} for further details, motivation and references.
+We refer to the quoted sources and to \cite{cs} for further details, motivation, history and references.

-Ivanova \cite{I} provided an axiomatization for those contact join semilattices which admit a representation as a substructure of some field of sets, where two sets are in contact if they have nonempty intersection.
+Ivanova \cite{I} provided an axiomatization for those contact join-semilattices which admit a representation as a substructure of some field of sets, where two sets are in contact if they have nonempty intersection.
 This is equivalent to being embeddable into a complete and atomic Boolean algebra with overlap contact.
-Ivanova also showed that the axiomatization characterizes contact semilattices which admit an appropriate topological representation, and asked whether there is a finite axiomatization.
-In \cite{cs} we presented an equivalent axiomatization for Ivanova contact join-semilattices and also axiomatized the class of those weak contact semilattices embeddable into a weak contact Boolean algebra, equivalently, into a weak contact distributive lattice, where the contact is not necessarily overlap.
+Ivanova also showed that the axiomatization characterizes contact join-semilattices which admit an appropriate topological representation, and asked whether there is a finite axiomatization.
+In \cite{cs} we presented an equivalent axiomatization for Ivanova contact join-semilattices and also axiomatized the class of those weak contact join-semilattices embeddable into a, possibly complete and atomic, weak contact Boolean algebra, equivalently, into a weak contact distributive lattice (here the contact is not necessarily overlap).